opsJson/Auto-Contact-Saver/README.md

 If you remove this extension, the Google app permission page will appear.
 You must remove contacts permission from this extension to eventually be able to reinstall it.

+*This extension just collects the name and phone number of your new Whatsapp contacts, and discards them after sending them to Goole's servers via People API.*

 # Privacy Policy
 This privacy policy describes how we collect, use and share information when you use the Extension.